Updated: Sep 3

 2. Come Up With a Strategy

 Major transitions inevitably come with obstacles, resistance, and communication issues.
 Not to mention, it can be an emotionally charged period of time for many employees.
 A coach can help a leader come up with a strategy for this by pinpointing the behavioral and communication styles of the team, agreeing on actionable goals to ensure success, and navigating the emotions that come with resistance to change.

 3. Learn Coaching Skills

 By leaders undergoing coaching themselves, they can learn skills along the way on how to serve as a coach for others on their own team.
 When an organization is undergoing a lot of change, it is important to check in and see how employees are performing without them perceiving they’re being micromanaged.
 This is especially true now that managers can’t physically see their employees working, but still want to evaluate their performance.
 Learning coaching skills is a great solution to this since you are checking in by providing developmental feedback, discussing goals, and creating a more open line of communication.

 In summary, working with a coach when adapting to a new workplace reality has several benefits.
 A coach can help leaders solve pre-existing issues before they become exasperated by the change, set actionable goals and navigate how to execute those goals, and gain coaching skills themselves to create a culture of development and communication within their team.

 Do you think you could benefit from a coach?
-Find out below:
+Take our Coaching Readiness Inventory: